Lysxia/twentyseven/README.md

 This project builds an executable `twophase`.

-`twophase` can be run either with an input as a command line argument, or interactively.
+`twophase` can be run either with an input as a command line argument, or interactively, reading from standard input.

 In an interactive session,
 the first call to the solver will first take about 15s to initialize move tables for the whole session.
 It is also possible to start a session with an argument being a single dash `twophase -`, then the initialization is done before waiting for an input.
-An empty line terminates the interactive session.
+An empty line or `EOF` terminates the interactive session.

+`twophase -q` silences its output.
+This is useful for timing the program on a batch of input cubes.

 The two-phase algorithm finds solutions with a suboptimal number of moves, but runs rather quickly.